(U.S.) Memorial Day Office Closing

 Scholarship, service, leadership, personal excellence, and friendship/sisterhood.

-As some of the earliest women to attend college, Kappa Alpha Theta’s founders fought for inclusion in a frequently hostile educational and social environment.
+As some of the earliest women to attend college, Kappa Alpha Theta’s founders fought to be recognized and accepted in a frequently hostile educational and social environment.
 Today, we strive to provide an inclusive environment throughout the membership experience.
 Our mission is to offer women lifelong opportunities for intellectual and personal growth.

-We’ve been doing this since our founding in 1870, when women accounted for only .007 percent of college students.
-In establishing Kappa Alpha Theta, our founders created a women’s fraternity in which they could learn, grow, and be part of something larger than themselves.
+In establishing Kappa Alpha Theta in 1870, our founders created a women’s fraternity in which they could learn, grow, and be part of something larger than themselves.
+Explore Theta's history through its founders, notable Theta members, college chapters, virtual exhibits, and other resources.

 In her later years, Bettie Locke Hamilton, one of our founders, wrote, “We realized somehow that we weren’t going to college just for ourselves, but for all the girls who would follow after us, if we could just win out.”